karmaniverous/aws-api-template/README.md

 #### Create Your Pipeline

-If you are building this from scratch, you are probably operating from your `main` branch, which you will want to associate with your `prod` stage.
+If you are building this from scratch, you are probably operating from your `main` branch, which you will want to associate with your `prod` [Stage](#environments-api-versions-stages--stacks).
 Let's proceed on that assumption.

 **Before you begin...** Your pipeline will pull your repo and start a build as soon as it is created!
 Commit all of your local changes and push your commits to GitHub.